For current program offerings see 2017 Spring & Summer Program Guide

 NOTE: Swimmers are required to attend a minimum of 3 practices per week.
 This is a competitive team that enhances individual’s skills for competition.
 Not to be used as swimming lessons.

-(Summer only) The program is open to Livingston boys and girls.
-Lessons are held at the Heritage Middle School tennis courts Friday mornings for five weeks, beginning July 12th.
-In the event of rain, classes will be held in Heritage gym.
+(Summer Only) The program is open to Livingston boys and girls.
+Lessons are held at the Northland Park tennis courts Friday mornings for five weeks, beginning June 30.
+In the event of rain, classes will be added at the end.
 Please bring one unopened can of tennis balls to the first class.
 Students should also bring their own racquet to every class.

 Junior Lancer Track Program —Grade(s): 4—8 (Spring)